-- All mortgages must be 30 year fixed rate with no adjustable rates and are subject to approval by UMHA and RMV.
+- All mortgages must be 30 year fixed rate with no adjustable rates and are subject to approval by UMHA.

 - Applicants should shop around for the best financing terms and lowest interest rate costs to reduce their monthly homeownership expenses.

 DISCLAIMER: The Municipal Housing Authority (MHA) does not guarantee the accuracy of information in this notice, and such information is subject to alterations, errors, omissions, changes in price, prior sales, rentals, and withdrawals without notice.
 Furthermore, notice is for informational purposes only and does not constitute an offer to sell real estate.
 MHA does not warrant or make any representations of any kind or nature with respect to the information contained in this notice, and you are solely responsible for compliance with any applicable real estate laws or other applicable state or federal regulations.
 UMHA urges you to seek legal counsel before entering into any real estate agreement.
 It is your responsibility to independently verify any statement made within this notice and to consult with engineering, architectural or other professionals as may be appropriate to determine the condition and suitability of any particular property for the purpose for which you intend to use it.
 Information in this document is subject to change without notice.